Process Control Block (PCB) in OS

 A process, from its creation to completion goes through different states.
 Generally, a process may be present in one of the 5 states during its execution:

-New: This state contains the processes which are ready to be loaded by the operating system into the main memory.
+New: This state contains the processes that are ready to be loaded by the operating system into the main memory.

-Running: This state contains the processes which are currently executed by the CPU in our system.
-If there is a total x CPU in our system, then a maximum number of running processes for a particular time is also x.
+Running: This state contains the processes that are currently executed by the CPU in our system.
+If there is a total x CPU in our system, then the maximum number of running processes for a particular time is also x.

-Block or wait: A process from its running state may transition to a block or wait for state depending on the scheduling algorithm or because of the internal behavior of the process (process explicitly wants to wait).
+Block or wait: A process from its running state may transition to a block or wait-for state depending on the scheduling algorithm or because of the internal behavior of the process (the process explicitly wants to wait).